ilias-sp/prometheus-script-exporter/README.md

 ## > Prerequisites

-The exporter is written in Python, and uses several Python packages. you can download manually or use the `requirements.txt` provided in the repo.
-To install them:
+The exporter is written in Python, and uses several Python packages.
+You can download manually, or use the `requirements.txt` provided in the repo to install them:

 ```
 python3 -m pip install -r requirements.txt